dobrienUNCG/Cards/readme.md

 Readme

-This is just to make some example schemas for the project since.
+This is just to make some example schemas for the project.
 The final version will be a single file that contains all the schemas (should we continue in this direction).
 I have them in separate files so it is easier for me to work on them.

-basic_card.xsd - Define the general data structure of a card form.xsd - Define elements of a form http.xsd - Define http request (need to add behavior condition) text.xsd - Define text block
+basic_card.xsd - Define the general data structure of a card form.xsd - Define elements of a form http.xsd - Define http request (need to add behavior condition) text.xsd - Define text block | Thinking of changing to content block

 todo
 -----